Hanover High School (New Hampshire): Extracurricular and elective activities

 The girls' cross country team was fourth in the nation during the 2007 season.
 The boys' varsity soccer team has won the state championship for the last six years, as well as the state sportsmanship award for the past four years.
 The boys' hockey and lacrosse teams are both the smallest schools in Division I, yet Hanover almost always makes it to the state finals in at least one of the sports, if not both.
 The 2009 fall campaign was especially successful, with field hockey, boys' cross country, girls' cross country and boys' soccer all being crowned state champions.
 More recently, the 2023 boys' cross country team won the division 2 championships, and fourth at the New England Championships.
 The same year, the girls' team placed second in division two, and fifth at New Englands.

+The physical education program features an adventure education program begun in 1987 by physical education teacher Glyn Reinders.
+Widely regarded as one of the finest PE programs at the high school level, it features one of the largest ropes courses in the world.

 The school has a number of music ensembles (both official and student-run), publications, community service organizations, a drama group "Footlighters" that puts on two shows and a musical each year, a student-organized drama group "SOS; Students On Stage" that puts on one show a year, and a quiz bowl team that has in recent years won both New Hampshire and Vermont state championships.

 HHS is a democratic school revolving around the Hanover High Council.
 The council has the authority to act on all matters at Hanover High School not controlled by school board policy, state policy, administrative regulations established by the Superintendent of the Schools, and rules and regulations published in the Student Handbook of Hanover High School.
 Council elections are held each spring.